romitty-kkk/ACDT_G12_Project1/README.md

 1. Research Question:

+Modern society assumes that “using a smartphone before bed, especially for gaming, harms sleep.”

 1️⃣ Does pre-bed gaming reduce total sleep duration?

 2️⃣ Does gaming negatively affect sleep quality (PSQI)?

 3️⃣ Do sleep quantity and quality actually have a positive correlation?

 We tested the conventional belief that “smartphone gaming before bed ruins your sleep” through data-driven statistical analysis.